 Reuben College welcomes diversity amongst its students, staff and visitors, recognising the particular contributions to the achievement of the College’s mission that can be made by individuals from a wide range of backgrounds and experiences.
 The College’s Equality Policy, to be read in conjunction with its Equalities Action Plan, sets out the aims and actions of the College in relation to the protected characteristics described in the Equality Act 2010.

 When you arrive, we will provide a comprehensive induction programme to introduce you to College life and help you find out about all different resources and services you can access as a student at Oxford.
+You should also refer to the Welfare page in the Student Handbook.

 There will be different college-led and student-led events throughout the year to celebrate diversity, different faiths or nationalities, as well as to welcome family members of students on various occasions.
 Early in Michaelmas Term, the College will arrange a number of sessions on ‘Life in the UK’ led by students and the Academic Office.
 The College will also provide informal drop-in sessions in the common room for students who want to have a friendly face to talk about how they are adapting to student life in Oxford.